 “This is important, both to substantiate the experience of people traumatised by the death of their child and also to help people who care for the bereaved either as professionals or as friends.”

-The screening is open to the general public and organisations/people that provide support to bereaved parents across Ireland.
+The free screening is open to the general public and organisations/people that provide support to bereaved parents across Ireland.
 It will be followed by a Q&A with the filmmakers and representatives from Irish bereavement support organisations.

 Head of Education & Bereavement at the IHF is Orla Keegan: “We are delighted and proud to host this film premiere; through its beautiful journey it gives some insight into what for most of us is an unimaginable loss.
 We invite bereaved parents who may have lost a child of any age to attend.
 We also hope however that this film gives neighbours, friends and all of us the permission to continue talking with families about a child who has died – their memory lasts and love never dies”.